17 Best Bean to Cup Coffee Machines of 2022

 Integrated Mill

-With a single touch, the integrated conical burr mill with dose control delivers the right amount of coffee on demand, for maximum flavour.
+With a single touch, the integrated conical burr grinding machine with dose control delivers the right amount of coffee on demand, for maximum flavour.

 Hands Free Operation

-Innovative grinding cradle allows any at-home Barista to grind directly into the espresso coffee portafilter.
+Innovative grinding cradle allows any at-home Barista to grind directly into the espresso portafilter.

 Notes about the blurb: